 JAFSCD Program, Policy, and Practice Brief Guidelines

-You can improve the chances of a successful review but following the brief guidelines below very carefully.
-We strongly encourage lead authors to engage coauthors with expert knowledge, especially practitioners with significant practical experience.
-Such coauthorship increases robustness and longevity of the work.
+You can improve the chances of a successful review by carefully following the brief guidelines below.
+We strongly encourage lead authors to engage co-authors who have expert knowledge, especially practitioners with significant practical experience.
+Such co-authorship increases the robustness and longevity of the work.

 Drafting Requirements

 JAFSCD Briefs are intended to be succinct and high impact.
-They should represent the current state of the art knowledge on a program, policy, or practice.
-Stylistically, the narrative should be matter of fact, in plain language, with limited jargon, and without any hyperbole and opinion.
+They should represent the current state-of-the-art knowledge on a program, policy, or practice.
+Stylistically, the narrative should be matter-of-fact, in plain language, with limited jargon, and without any hyperbole or opinion.

-We recommend writing the work with all your key ideas; then tightening it to conform to the following character (with spaces) and word counts for each REQUIRED section of the brief:
+We recommend writing the work with all your key ideas, and then tightening it to conform to the following character counts (including spaces) and word counts for each of these REQUIRED sections of the brief.

 Font: please use Calibri font